Finding sound shells in LISA mock data using likelihood sampling: Analysis

-The figures demonstrate two interesting findings.
+Figure~\ref{fig:posteriors} and the figures in Appendix~\ref{sec:appMCMC} demonstrate two interesting findings.
 First, non-Gaussianities seem to play an important role in the analysis.
-Even though the overall qualitative picture stays the same, the parameter estimates are significantly impacted.
-This means that the analysis using the non-Gaussian likelihood function can do significantly better than a simple $\chi^2$ analysis or one based on the Fischer matrix.
+This becomes most obvious in the reconstruction of the noise parameters in Figures~\ref{fig:triangle30alph40000} to \ref{fig:triangle92alph40000}.
+The noise parameters are systematically underestimated by the $\chi^2$ analysis.
+Even though the overall qualitative picture stays the same, the other parameter estimates are also impacted.
+This means that the analysis using the non-Gaussian likelihood function can do better than a simple $\chi^2$ analysis.
+Moreover, the reconstructions in Figures~\ref{fig:triangle30alph40000} to \ref{fig:triangle92alph40000} reveal several non-elliptical error contours.
+These features can not be correctly reproduced in a Fischer matrix analysis.

 Second, in case the two breaks in the spectrum are resolved according to the AIC, the observable $|\log f_1/f_2|$ can be measured with about $10\%$ accuracy.
 Of course, the precision will deteriorate when the border of the detectability of two breaks is approached.
 Still, the observable $|\log f_1/f_2|$ can provide interesting and reliable information about the properties of the phase transition when a second break in the spectrum is discovered.